rhochmayr/lp-wsl-native-rp/README.md

 ## Installation

 To set up your WSL environment for using Lilypad with GPU support, you need to install a few components.
-This guide will walk you through installing WSL, Docker Desktop, Bacalhau, and Lilypad.
-You'll also configure systemd to manage these services efficiently.
+This guide will walk you through installing WSL and Docker Desktop to provide you with an Ubuntu instance for a Lilypad GPU provider node.
+You will also use a script to automatically setup Bacalhau, and Lilypad in that instance.

 ### Install WSL